 In order to prevent fin rot, it’s important to maintain a clean and healthy environment for your fish.

 Freshwater Angelfish found in the wild are omnivorous.
 They eat a variety of insects, crustaceans, larvae, rotifers and other smaller fish.
 Algae is also popular with them in the wild but it’s only a small portion of their diet.

 In captivity, they should be fed a meat-based diet.
 Live prey like bloodworms, brine shrimp, insects and crustaceans can be fed to them.
 They can also be fed commercial cichlid flakes or pellets.

 They will not eat living plants and algae in your tank but you can feed them plant-based food like algae flakes and wafers.
 The flakes and wafers will give them a balanced diet and make sure they receive all the nutrients that they need.

 They have a large appetite and should be fed twice a day.
 If you have mated pairs then they should be fed more, up to 4 times a day.

 Because they feed on a variety of food we recommend rotating their diet and feed them different types of food.

 Only feed them what they can eat in 2 to 3 minutes.

 When a female is ready to lay her eggs, her papilla will become enlarged and have a blunt tip.
-A male who senses this and is interested to breed will also develop an enlarged papilla with a slightly pointed tip.
-Looking at the tip of the papilla will help to know their sex but this is also not a foolproof method.
-Angelfish who are not breeding may not develop an enlarged papilla, making it difficult for you to identify their sex.
+A male who senses this and is interested in breeding will also develop an enlarged papilla with a slightly pointed tip.
+Looking at the tip of their papilla will help identify their sex but this is also not a fool proof method.
+Angelfish who are not breeding may not develop an enlarged papilla, making it difficult to identify their sex.